 At a high level, proxy objects are in-lined reference monitors (IRMs) (Schneider, 2000) that wrap and mediate access to the methods of the objects they proxy.
 When called, their methods must (1) enforce control-flow and dataflow guards that detect and prevent impending CFI violations, and (2) seamlessly purvey the same services as the object they proxy (whenever this does not constitute an integrity violation).
-In the literature, these requirements are known as IRM soundness and transparency (Hamlen et al., 2006; Ligatti et al., 2009).
-The soundness property enforced by a proxy object can be formalized as a typebased contract derivable from the method's type signature, as detailed in §2.3.2; transparency is achieved by the proxy's reversion to the original object's programming whenever the contract is satisfied.
+These requirements are known as IRM soundness and transparency (Hamlen et al., 2006; Ligatti et al., 2009) in the literature.
+The soundness property enforced by a proxy object can be formalized as a typebased contract derivable from the method's type signature, as detailed in §3.3.2; transparency is achieved by the proxy's reversion to the original object's programming whenever the contract is satisfied.

 When applying OFI to binary code without source code, it is not clear where to inject guard code that introduces these proxy objects.
-All of the calls in Listing 2.1 take the form of computed jump instructions at the binary level, whose destinations cannot generally be statically predicted.
+All of the calls in Listing 3.1 take the form of computed jump instructions at the binary level, whose destinations cannot generally be statically predicted.
 Injecting guard code that accommodates every possible proxy scenario at every computed jump instruction in the program would introduce unacceptable performance overhead.

 To avoid this, OFI adopts a lazy, recursive approach to object proxying: At object creation points, OFI substitutes the created objects with proxy objects whose methods are mediators that enforce CFI guards before falling through to the proxied object's original programming.
 The mediators recursively introduce a new layer of proxying for any potentially insecure objects being passed as arguments.
 Thus, proxying occurs dynamically, on-demand, as each method is called by the various principals and with various object arguments.
-For example, OFI transforms line 6 so that $\lceil o_1 \rceil \rightarrow \text{GetResult}$ points to mediator method GetResult\valler, whose implementation calls $o_1 \rightarrow \text{GetResult}$ with this pointer equal to $\lfloor \lceil o_1 \rceil \rfloor = o_1$ .
+For example, OFI transforms line 6 so that $\lceil o_1 \rceil \rightarrow \text{GetResult}$ points to mediator method $\lceil o_1 \rceil \rceil = o_1$ .
 When control returns to the mediator, it replaces out-argument $o_3$ with $\lceil o_3 \rceil$ and then returns to the untrusted caller.
 We refer to proxy methods that mediate low-to-high calls followed by high-to-low returns as vaulters, and those that mediate high-to-low calls followed by low-to-high returns as bouncers.